Skip to main content

 SLAM Scanning

-Walk-and-scan mobile capture for fast documentation
+Walk-and-scan mobile capture for 10x faster documentation

 SLAM (Simultaneous Localization and Mapping) scanning uses continuous motion capture for rapid area documentation.
+Walk-through systems like NavVis VLX 3 can scan 500,000+ sq ft facilities in a single day—work that would take weeks with tripod scanners.

 Pros

-• Large area coverage
+• Large area coverage in hours

-• No tripod setup
+• No tripod setup per station

-• Natural workflow
+• Natural walk-through workflow

 Cons

-• Lower accuracy
+• Lower accuracy than static (5-20mm vs 1-2mm)

-• Less point density
+• Lower point density than static

 Best For